 There’s something so magical about ski touring.
 You can get far from the madding crowd in search of new terrain, untouched lines and fresh pow.
 But before you can earn your turns, you’ll need to invest in some new gear.

 If you’re new to ski touring, then take a deep breath.
 You’re going to need to modify your traditional downhill resort set-up.
 This can be overwhelming – firstly because there are so many options out there, and secondly because, let’s be honest, it’s not cheap.

 If you’re operating on a budget, then check sites like Craigslist and Facebook Marketplace for second-hand gear.
-Stores might also offer discounts on last year’s stock, and you can also wait for those annual sales to come round.
+Stores usually offer discounts on last year’s stock, and you can wait for those annual sales to come round.
 It’s also a good idea to start shopping around sooner, rather than later.
 That way you can collect your gear bit by bit, rather than having a last-minute splurge at the start of the season.

 Here’s a run-down of everything you’ll need for a ski touring set-up.

 OK, this seems obvious – you’ll need a pair of skis to go ski touring.
 You’re going to want something that can float through powder, as opposed to a pair of narrow-waisted carvers.
 Ski technology is incredibly advanced these days and ski aficionados can talk for hours about rockers, camber and width.
 Basically, you’ll want some powder skis or some all-mountain skis that are wider underfoot.

 If you’re a snowboarder, you’ll need to get a splitboard mounted with splitboard bindings.